girl in library holding book

 SCV 112 Human and Cell Biology (3 credits)

 Students will learn the central concepts of human anatomy and physiology, cell biology, and genetics.
+This course will not count toward a science teaching field.

 Term Availability: Fall, Spring